Gsbansal10/Averages-and-Allegation/Averages-Introduction.md

 $$ 33 = \frac{(S_3 + n)}{4} \Longrightarrow n = 36 $$

-This works but this can get pretty calculative.
+This works but this can easily get pretty calculative if the values are not small enough.
 We can instead use the surplus method.

 🌳 **Using the surplus method**

-Think it like this&mdash; If the fourth number would have been $32$, the average would have remained same.
-The overall average has increased only because it is more than $32$.
+Think it like this&mdash; If the fourth number would have been $32$, the average would have remained $32$ itself.
+The overall average has increased only because this fourth number is more than $32$.

 So if we treat it as $32+x$, then we can say that to increase the average of $3+1 = 4$ numbers by $33-32 = 1$ unit, we need $4\times 1 = 4$ surplus.
 So the value of $x$ must be $4$.
-That means the value of the fourth number must be $32+4 = 36$.
+That means the value of the fourth number must be $32+4 = 36$. **Ans** ✅

-Visually, We can visualise it like this&mdash;
+We can also visualise this thought process like this&mdash;

 $$
 \begin{aligned}